ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 We started the website on Replit.com, I don't know what you are using now, but that's where we started our humble beginnings.
 We spent a month looking at diffferent ways to search a database from a webpage.
 We tried JSON, SQL, Ajax, pure javascript, paid services, cloud computing.
 It took a long time.
 We finally landed on a php search with an xml database becasue it was the only thing that worked

-We looked at img maps, Google maps, pngs, embeding a paid service, and finally settled on an OpenStreetMaps project for the map portion
+We looked at img maps, Google maps, pngs, embeding a paid service, OpenStreetMaps, and finally settled on the less elegant html camvas solution for the map portion

-We talked to the Computer Science teacher, the IT department, the school marketing director, and the principal.
+We talked to the Computer Science teacher, the IT department, the school marketing director, Buildings and Grounds, and the principal.
 This project is the result of hundereds of hours of work, thousands of lines of code, countless web searches.

 And now it's yours